AlexandreResende/authentication-service/README.md

 - add input validation - create validator class  that will receive the input and a Joi schema to be processed - DONE
 - refresh the access token - /refresh endpoint - DONE

-- stack trace being logged on tokenService when a token error occurs.
-Can we handle that to avoid this being logged?

 #### Admin Features

 - We could implement admin operations like to revoke a user's refresh token (remove it from record) - TBD